Chelsea Surpris

-Chelsea Ariane Surpris (born 20 December 1996) is an American-born Haitian footballer who plays as a right back who plays for Yzeure Allier in the French Division 2 Féminine and for the Haiti women's national team.
+Chelsea Ariane Surpris (born 20 December 1996) is a professional footballer who plays as a defender for Cypriot First Division club Apollon Ladies.
+Born in the United States, she plays for the Haiti national team.

-Playing career
+Club career

 Surpris played for the Dallas Sting club team in her youth, helping the team to win the 2011 USYSA and 2014 ECNL national championships.

+In 2019, Surpris played for the Dallas Sting in the WPSL.

+High school and college career

-She played for the Nolan Catholic Vikings in high school, where she was the team's most valuable player in 2012 while also competing as a track and field athlete.
+Surpris played for the Nolan Catholic Vikings in high school, where she was the team's most valuable player in 2012 while also competing as a track and field athlete.
 In college, she played for the Texas Longhorns from 2015 to 2018.
 In total, she made 60 appearances, scoring 2 goals and recording 2 assists.

-In 2019, she played for the Dallas Sting in the WPSL.
+International career

-Surpris was previously a member of the United States under-20 national team player pool.
+Born in the United States, Surpris is of Haitian descent through her parents.
+She was previously a member of the United States under-20 national team player pool.
 She has been capped for the Haiti women's national team, including an appearance in the 2020 CONCACAF Women's Olympic Qualifying Championship against the United States on 28 January 2020.